jzonthemtn/hashitalks2021-terraform-nlp/README.md

 * An S3 bucket that will contain the trained models and their associated files.
 * A DynamoDB table that will contain metadata about the models.

 To delete the resources and clean up run `terraform destroy`.
 Note that if you have any model trainings in progress when trying to delete the delete will hang.
 This is because the ECS services and tasks for the model training were not created by Terraform.
-Just manually delete those services and tasks first and the destory will succeed.
+Just manually delete those services and tasks first and the destroy will succeed.

 #### Lambda Function

-The Lambda function is deployed via the Terraform scripts.
+The Lambda function is deployed via Terraform.
 It is a Java 11 function that is triggered by an Amazon EventBridge (CloudWatch Events) Rule.
 The function consumes messages from the SQS queue.
 The function is parameterized through environment variables set by the terraform script.

 ### Training a Model